Polariton dynamics in strongly interacting quantum many-body systems: Light induced damping

-Equation \eqref{ODatresonance} provides a close link between the physics of polarons and polaritons, and shows how the damping of the polaron-polariton initially increases with increasing light coupling $\Omega$.
-The coupling to resonant photons can furthermore be shown to result in an additional source of decay of the polaron-polariton due to Cherenkov radiation~\cite{SM}.

-All these effects caused by the simultaneous presence of light and interactions are described by our theoretical scheme.
-Most crucially it includes the light coupling inside the scattering matrix as explained above.
-Indeed, it is the underlying competition between atom-atom and atom-light interactions that causes the shift of the EIT minimum away from the polaron energy and its significant non-zero optical depth visible in Fig.~\ref{Fig1b} for strong interactions.
-Here, the light carrying quasiparticle is a complex mixture of photons and matter with an energy substantially different from the polaron-polariton and with significant damping.
+for $\Omega/\Gamma_{ee}\ll1$, $\Omega^2/\Gamma_{ee}\ll E_n$ and $\sqrt{n}g \gg \Omega_P,$ see Appendix~\ref{ApenB}.
+Equation \eqref{ODatresonance} relates the optical depth of the medium to the incoherent excitations forming the polaron, which have a spectral weight of $1-Z_P$.
+In this sense, it provides a profound link between the propagation of light and the quasiparticle properties of the polaron.
+This, combined with the fact that the position and value at the minimum of the optical depth are determined by the energy and residue of the polaron respectively, demonstrates how strong light-matter coupling and slow-light provides a powerful new platform for probing quantum many-body physics in a non-demolition scheme.

-For large $\Omega$, the impurity states with momenta different from $\mathbf k-\mathbf k_{\text{cl}}$ eventually become so strongly damped that scattering into them is suppressed.
+Increasing $\Omega$ further eventually makes the impurity states with momenta different from $\mathbf k-\mathbf k_{\text{cl}}$ so strongly damped, that scattering into them is suppressed.
 As a result, both the energy shift and the damping of the impurity with resonant momentum decreases, and the EIT spectrum approaches that of a \emph{ideal} gas.
 In other words, interaction effects are suppressed for a strong control field giving rise to a non-monotonic dependence of the damping and the eventual re-emergence of the non-interacting polariton for large $\Omega$.
-We note this surprising effect can only be described using a non-perturbative theory taking into account the repeated scattering of impurities on the BEC~\cite{SM}.
+This surprising effect can only be described using a non-perturbative theory taking into account the repeated scattering of impurities on the BEC, see Appendix~\ref{GreenApen}.